 Pay your bills differently

 One of the easiest ways to reduce your premiums is to find out if your insurer will give you a break for paying your bill in a lump sum rather than installments.
-Paying for the full policy term (usually six months) rather than monthly can reduce your rates by 5% to 10%.
+Paying for the full policy term (usually six months) rather than monthly can reduce your rates up to 10%.

-You may also get a discount if you set up automatic payments from your credit card or checking account.
+If you decide not to pay in full, you could also get a discount if you set up automatic payments from your credit card or checking account.
 And you could save 3% to 5% on premiums if you sign up to receive bills and other information online rather than through the mail.

-- Most insurers offer a discount of 15% to 25% for young drivers who maintain at least a B average in high school or college.
+Most insurers offer a discount of 15% to 25% for young drivers who maintain at least a B average in high school or college.
 To qualify, the driver usually must be a full-time student younger than age 25.